Amin-MAG/My-Notes/PostgreSQL.md

 # To get 100 rows from nodes table
 select * from nodes limit 100;

-# To count the rows in the table with specefic condition
+# To count the rows in the table with a specific condition
 select count(*) from nodes where nodes.version=2;

 # Some other queries